‘Playboy’ Model Tiffany Toth Goes Glam In A See-Through Black Bodysuit On Instagram

 Taking to her page on Sunday morning, the model shared a new sultry snap where she looked nothing short of gorgeous in a see-through black bodysuit that allowed her to show off a glimpse of her breasts and slim waist.

-To ramp up the glamour, Tiffany wore her hair into waves and opted for a full face of makeup, including a deep-red lipstick, a tinge of nude pink blusher, some metallic brown eyeshadow and lots of mascara.
+To ramp up the glamour, Tiffany styled her hair in waves and opted for a full face of makeup, including deep red lipstick, a tinge of pink blush, some metallic brown eyeshadow, and lots of mascara.

 Tiffany posed for the picture while standing in front of a dressing table and clicking a selfie.
 According to the geotag, the snap was captured in Los Angeles, California, while in the caption, the model asked her fans if red lipstick looks good on her or not.